auth0/docs/articles/tutorials/data-scenarios/index.md

 ### Flexibility

 By using a separate database, your access to the authentication data is concentrated in a small chunk, and your access to all other data is grouped separately.
 The way you want to organize your data may not be possible in the Auth0 data store because of the way it is built to accomodate only the user profiles and their metadata.
 Certain actions that you might require from a customizable database service are not possible in Auth0 data store.
-For example, if you wanted to make a specific query like `JOIN`
+For example, if you wanted to make a specific query like `SELECT users.favGenre, access.roles FROM users, access WHERE users.user_id = access.user_id`, this is something you can't customize to your database in the way you might want.

 ### Example